LeonardoMonte/BeachCoastLineDetection/README.md

 # BeachCoastLineDetection
-Algorithms to beach line coast detection and horizon line detection
+Algorithms to beach coast line detection and horizon line detection.
+To see results and statistics vide the presentation folder